-Term Control Co Definition: A sampling procedure for which the population is first divided into strata or subgroups based on designated criteria and hen the sample is drawn, either proportionately or disproportionately, from each subgroup.
-Structured Interview Definition.
-An interview in which exections to be called their economics, and detailed information to be nothered are all Definition: An interview in which questions to be asked, their sequence, and detailed information to be gathered are all predetermined; used where maximum consistency across interviews and interviewees is needed.
-Summative Evaluation Definition: A type of outcome evaluation that assesses the results or outcomes of a program.
-This type of evaluation is concerned with a program's overall effectiveness.
-Supplementary Variable Definition: A variable upon which information is collected because of its potential relationship to a response variable.
-Survey Definition: The collection of information from a common group through interviews or the application of questionnaires to a epresentative sample of that group.
-Systematic Sample Definition: A sample drawn by taking every nth case from a list, after starting with a randomly selected case among the first ndividuals.
+Term

+Definition: A sampling procedure for which the population is first divided into strata or subgroups based on designated criteria and

+then the sample is drawn, either proportionately or disproportionately, from each subgroup.

+Structured Interview

+Definition: An interview in which questions to be asked, their sequence, and detailed information to be gathered are all

+predetermined; used where maximum consistency across interviews and interviewees is needed.

+Summative Evaluation

+Definition: A type of outcome evaluation that assesses the results or outcomes of a program.
+This type of evaluation is concerned

+with a program's overall effectiveness.

+Supplementary Variable

+Definition: A variable upon which information is collected because of its potential relationship to a response variable.

+Survey

+Definition: The collection of information from a common group through interviews or the application of questionnaires to a

+representative sample of that group.

+Systematic Sample

+Definition: A sample drawn by taking every nth case from a list, after starting with a randomly selected case among the first

+individuals.